gloriapul/hobby_sprout/design/concepts/UserProfile/UserProfile.md

    *
    * @requires user to exist in the set of users.
    *
-   * @effects returns the full profile data (active status, display name, profile image)
+   * @effects returns the full profile data (display name, profile image)
    *             for the specified user.
 Returns an array containing one profile document.
    */
   async _getUserProfile(